Convexity on manifolds without focal points and applications: Introduction

 \section{Introduction}

 Convex functions have long played a fundamental role in Riemannian geometry.
-By the convexity of a continuous real-valued function on a Riemannian manifold we mean that it is convex in the usual sense along any geodesic.
-The mere existence or nonexistence of convex functions have geometric and topological implications.
-Nonconstant convex functions on complete Riemannian manifolds exist only on those with infinite volume.
-In particular, they don't exist on compact Riemannian manifolds.
-There are profound structural results arising from the interaction of curvature and convexity.
-Under appropriate curvature conditions there are natural geometrically defined convex functions on a Riemannian manifold.
+A real-valued function on a Riemannian manifold is (strictly) convex if its Hessian is positive (definite) semidefinite everywhere.
+Under appropriate curvature conditions there are natural geometrically defined convex functions on a Riemannian manifold; profound structural results arise from the interaction of curvature and convexity.
 On simply connected Riemannian manifolds of nonpositive sectional curvature, called Hadamard manifolds, the square of the distance function from a fixed but arbitrary point and the Busemann functions are examples of convex functions which play a crucial role in the geometry of these manifolds.
-While the former is a smooth strictly convex function, the latter is merely a $C^2$-convex function \cite[\S 1.6.6]{Eberlein:1996}.
-In the nonnegative sectional curvature situation for instance, a key idea in the fundamental work \cite{CheegerGromoll:1972} is the construction of suitable continuous convex functions related to Busemann functions and having appropriate additional properties.\\
+While the former is a smooth strictly convex function, the latter is merely a $C^2$- convex function \cite[\S 1.6.6]{Eberlein:1996}.
+In the nonnegative sectional curvature situation for instance, a key idea in the fundamental work \cite{CheegerGromoll:1972} is the construction of suitable continuous convex functions related to Busemann functions and having appropriate additional properties.
+Indeed, the mere existence or nonexistence of convex functions have geometric and topological implications.
+Nonconstant convex functions on complete Riemannian manifolds exist only on those with infinite volume and so they don't exist on compact Riemannian manifolds.
+If a Riemannian manifold admits a strictly convex function, then it cannot contain compact immersed minimal submanifolds and hence no closed geodesics.
+In fact, in such a situation, each geodesic leaves every compact subset after a finite time.
+Here we study the effect of strict convexity on the quantum analogue for this classical phenomenon captured by the absolute continuity of the spectrum of the Laplacian.
+This is of primary interest from the point of view of asymptotic completeness and quantum mechanical scattering \cite[\S XIII.6, XIII.7]{ReedSimon:1978}.
+Thus our main goal is to understand the nature of the spectrum of the Laplacian vis-\`a-vis the absence of point spectrum (bound states) and the singularly continuous spectrum.
+We establish this for a large class of manifolds without assumptions on the sign of the sectional curvatures. \\